Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 Cygwin users

-Pydev currently has no support for cygwin.
+PyDev currently has no support for cygwin.
 Currently you'll be able to configure the interpreter with cygwin, but there are still other related problems (mostly on converting between windows and cygwin paths as needed).